 This Section describes our proposed changes to the MFW framework, which as we have shown, has become too prone to failure.
-First, we suggest that disclosure deficiencies concerning the special committee process should not to undermine the cleansing effect of the shareholder vote.
+First, we suggest that disclosure deficiencies concerning the special committee process should not undermine the cleansing effect of the shareholder vote.
 Second, we suggest that courts adopt a Corwin-style rule to incentivize companies to disclose information concerning the special committee and its bargaining process.
+Under amended Section 144, our proposals will largely apply to freezeout transactions.
+As we explain below, however, they may also apply to other controller self-dealing transactions subject to a majority of minority vote.

 i.
-The Majority of Minority Condition Should Not Depend on Special Committee Disclosure

-As we explained above, the MFW framework has evolved to discredit the vote of disinterested shareholders even when they receive full disclosure of the transaction's financial terms.
-Courts have held that information about the special committee process (including director independence, the bargaining process, and potential conflicts of the committee's advisors) not only count as "material information" required to be disclosed to shareholders, but also lead to the failure of the majority of minority shareholder vote condition when they are not disclosed.
-Consequently, a failure of the special committee often leads to a failure of the shareholder vote as well.223
+The Majority of Minority Vote Condition Should Not Depend on Special Committee Disclosure independence, the bargaining process, and potential conflicts of the committee's advisors) not only count as "material information" required to be disclosed to shareholders, but also lead to the failure of the majority of minority shareholder vote condition when they are not disclosed.
+Consequently, a failure of the special committee often leads to a failure of the shareholder vote as well.238